nin-jin/proposal-fibers/README.md

 Pausable stackfull coroutines (fibers) give ability to write simple but responsive and cuncurrently code.

 It can be used for:
+1. Ability to call async code from sync code.
-1. Automatic pause long task every 16 ms to ensure 60fps.
+2. Automatic pause long job every 16 ms to ensure 60fps.
-2. Concurent execution of different tasks (not serial).
+3. Concurent execution of different long jobs (not serial).
-3. Abort not completed task (with subtasks) as reaction on event.
+4. Abort not completed long job (with subjobs) as reaction on event.
-4. Abstract of asynchrony.
+5. Abstract of asynchrony.
 Synchronous code is simplier and can be better optimized by JIT.

 ## API